The Woodlands College Park High School: Campus

 The three-story school building has 350000 sqft of space.
 There is a main entrance with four pillars and a clock tower on top and separate gymnasium and auditorium entrances.
 Carissa D. Mire of the Houston Chronicle stated that the clock tower is similar to the one in Back to the Future.

 Academics

 For each school year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
 For 2018–2019, the school received a score of 92 out of 100, resulting in an A grade.
 The school received a similar score of 90 the previous year.

 Athletics

 College Park's mascot is the Cavalier.
 College Park Cavaliers compete in football, baseball, basketball (boys and girls), track (boys and girls), cross county (boys and girls), soccer (boys and girls), wrestling (boys and girls), softball, tennis (boys and girls), golf (boys and girls), volleyball, and bowling.
 The school once had a hockey team, but they disbanded it in 2010.

-Various programs have seen statewide success over the years; College Park's football team went undefeated in the 2007 regular season, and had a state-ranked defense in the 2013 season.
-The tennis team has been state-ranked multiple times.
-The boys basketball team was nationally ranked in 2013 and went to state, but lost to the also nationally ranked Atascocita High School.
 The Cavaliers bowling team won state in 2013.
-Boys soccer was nationally ranked and went to state in 2019, but lost the state championship against soccer powerhouse Lee High School.
-The women's cross county team competed in the state championships in 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, and 2018, placing in the top 15 all 12 years.
-The women's volleyball team went state-ranked in 2010, 2011, 2014, 2016, 2017, 2018, and 2019, and were within the top 25 teams nationally in 2011.

 The school's hockey team used a rink at Bear Branch Park from 2008 to 2010.